Naman-Saxena1/Practice-22-MERN-JWT-auth/README.md

 # Practice-22-MERN-JWT-auth
-This is MERN app to practice JWT auth where all data of unique users is being stored in MongoDb
+This is MERN app to practice JWT auth where all data of unique users is being stored in MongoDb database.

 ## Home screen
 ![Home screen](https://github.com/Naman-Saxena1/Practice-22-MERN-JWT-auth/blob/main/screenshots/HomeScreen.PNG)